Kangaroo Reproductive System Kangaroo Genitalia

 Only female kangaroos have a pouch, which is located on the front of their body and acts as an external womb.
 This pouch provides a young kangaroo with food, warmth, shelter and protection as it grows.
 This is because a baby kangaroo is born tiny and underdeveloped and needs its mother's pouch to provide nourishment and protection while it grows into a viable offspring.

 A kangaroo's pouch has a horizontal opening on top and is lined with muscles and ligaments that allow it to expand to accommodate the growing joey inside.
-The inside of a kangaroo's pouch is warm, nearly fur-less.
+The inside of a kangaroo's pouch is warm and nearly fur-less.
 The female kangaroo has four nipples that supply milk with different nutrient levels.
 In addition, the pouch is lined with sweat glands that release antimicrobial fluid to protect the joey from germs, viruses, and parasites.

-Kangaroo Sex How do Kangaroos Mate?
+How do Kangaroos Mate?

 The gestation period for a kangaroo is approximately 30-36 days and varies amongst the different types of kangaroos.
 Females give birth to one offspring.
-Twin births have been reported, but only one baby survives.
+(Twin births have been reported, but only one baby survives).

-Kangaroo Life Cycle Birth of a Kangaroo Baby Joey
+Kangaroo Life Cycle

 Kangaroo baby crawling to pouch